AlexHolly007/Demultiplexing/Assignment-the-first/Answers.md

 * Read1 file is Bio1, Read2 is index1, Read3 is Index2, and Read4 is Bio2
 * Each line number in all 4 files line up with the other line # in other files.
 So entry 8 from file 1 (READ 1), is from the same dna strand as entry 8 from file 4 (READ 4)
 * We have 24 indexes that will be the barcodes on the reads, each one of these will need 2 output files, 1 for the read1s and 1 for read2s.
-* Need to take the reverse compliment of read3 barcode, and reverse compliment of read4 sequence.
+* Need to take the reverse compliment of read3 barcode.
 For it to line up with first read & barcode
 * if the barcodes match within a single paired read, put the two reads into the indexes output files.
 * If both barcodes exist, but don't match, you put in an unmatched file, again with two output file 1 and 2 for the unmatched reads
 * For unmatched pairs, write the two indexes   <idx1>-<idx2> at the end of the header for both reads